jlkansakar/hotel-drinks-service/README.md

   Retrieves a list of all drinks and their respective information.

   **Response**:
-  - `200 OK` with a JSON array of guests:
+  - `200 OK` with a JSON array of drinks:
     ```json
     [
         {